biganashvili/tx-parser/readme.md

 ```

 ## Disadvantages
-The parser is slow because it uses one goroutine.
+- The parser is slow because it uses one goroutine.
-Tests not implemented
+- Tests not implemented
+- Doesn't read variables from env
+- Logs needs to be improved